Dasharo/open-source-firmware-validation/docs/adding-new-platforms.md

     *** Settings ***
     Resource    default.robot
     ```

+- At any point you  can use `scripts/ci/check_platform_config_all_defined.py` to
+  list all variables, that are still at the default value.
+This will help with
+  finding what variables need to be set in the newly created config.
+    + If a release test scope is available, pay special attention to the
+      variables used in the scoped test suites.

 - Add the platform configuration to `variables.robot:
     + Create a new configuration of RTE, if you are using one, e.g.: